Zondax/filecoin-solidity/README.md

 Find nice articles with rich and valuable content about different topics related to Filecoin network.

+## Looking for a JS library to interact with Filecoin? :wrench::hammer:

+We have been working hard to create a complete library that covers every aspect you may need in order to interact with the Filecoin blockchain.
+[Let's go to library](https://www.npmjs.com/package/@zondax/izari-tools) :arrow_upper_right:

 ## Looking for the complete documentation? :books::books:

 We have built this beautiful website for you!